bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 => ["Potato Bread", "French Fries", "Potato Pizza", "Yams"]
 ```

+---

+for: alexa readme slides

+layout: true

 # `irb` Tangent

+---

+for: alexa readme slides

+--

+for: alexa readme slides

 irb reports back the return value of your last command.

+--

 It denotes this using a *hash rocket*, the `=>` sign.

+--

 Thus if you type `my_array` (the name of your variable), irb will show you the contents of that variable:

+--

 ```ruby
 irb > my_array
 => ["Ray", "Egon", "Peter", "Winston"]
 ```

+---

+for: alexa readme slides

 `puts` is a built-in Ruby method for outputing to he screen.

+--

 When `puts` receives an array as its argument, it splits the array onto separate lines and outputs each line:

+--

 ```ruby
 irb > puts my_array